microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

    ![Update registry](images/updatereg4.png)

     {% include tip.html content= "The Continuous Deployment can be configured to deploy the web app to the designated server whenever a new docker image is pushed to the registry on the Azure portal itself.
-However, setting up a VSTS CD pipeline will provide better flexibility and additional controls (approvals, release gates, etc.) for the application deployment." %}
+However, setting up an Azure DevOps CD pipeline will provide better flexibility and additional controls (approvals, release gates, etc.) for the application deployment." %}

 1. Navigate to the **Azure Container Portal** and then select the **Repositories** option to view the generated docker images.